Achievements and Legacies from the

 9 - In spite of these tragedies, the

-one of the greatest polar scientific expeditions ever
+of the greatest polar scientific expeditions ever because

-geology, biology and meteorology that were made, the
+and meteorology that were made, the expedition created 22

 Mawson returned to his lecturing post at an Australian university.
 He was knighted in 1914 and received a great many international honours during his life.
 He was made a fellow of the Royal Society in 1923, was a foundation fellow of the Australian Academy of Science, and president of the Australian and New Zealand Association for the Advancement of Science from 1935 - 1937.
 The Australian Academy of Science hosts a Mawson Lecture and awards a Mawson Medal award each year.

 Mawson led two more voyages to Antarctica in 1929-30 and 1930-31 on board Captain Scott's old ship, the Discovery.